haijin-development/php-persistency/README.md

 }
 ```
 <a name="c-2-2-4-3-2"></a>
-###### closure instantiator
+###### callable instantiator

 Some classes may take parameters in their constructor or may require additional initialization
 and configuration.

-In such cases use a `closure` to instantiate objects.
-The closure receives the `$mapped_record` as its first parameter to make its values avaialable for the initialization in case they are required.
+In such cases use a `callable` to instantiate objects.
+The callable receives the `$mapped_record` as its first parameter to make its values avaialable for the initialization in case they are required.

 The `$mapped_record` contains only the mapped fields values and it already applied the conversions defined for each field, if any.

-Optionaly the closure also receives the raw record as it was read from the database as a second parameter.
+Optionaly the callable also receives the raw record as it was read from the database as a second parameter.

 ```php
 public function definition($collection)